Jesika-23/AquaShield/README.md

 feedback_log.csv
 ```

-The feedback log can be used for future analysis, labeling, and model improvement.
+In future versions, feedback can support data labeling, error analysis, and model improvement.

 ---

-# 🧠 How AquaShield Works
+## 🧠 How AquaShield Works

-The overall workflow is:
+The current prototype workflow is:

 ```text
 User